neotions/Smart-Garden-2024/Test Bench/readme.md

 1. Clone this repo to a Rasberry Pi

-2. Swap to your branch (Kartik/John) if you plan on saving local changes
+2. Swap to your branch if you plan on saving local changes (git checkout Kartik/John)

 3. Navigate to /Test Bench in cmd prompt or open folder in VSCode